 Ruby Lee’s South opened in October on Dunnagan’s Alley, an area which is undergoing gentrification and attracting more businesses.
 Owner Tim Singleton opened the first Ruby Lee’s on Old Wild Horse Road in December of 2012 on the north end of Hilton Head Island.
 Named after Singleton’s grandmother, the original location quickly established itself as a popular music venue specializing in jazz and blues acts as well as a destination spot for authentic soul food.
 Ruby Lee’s South will continue the tradition of serving up his grandmother’s family recipes of oxtails stew, shrimp and okra gumbo, collard greens, and key lime pound cake and has also expanded its menu to include bone-in filets and more seafood offerings.

 The newly constructed restaurant is impressive in its Lowcountry architectural design, spacious interior layout and classy brick façade.
 Many of the materials are reclaimed and lend a feel that the restaurant has been operating for some time and the décor is inviting and cozy.
 A sizeable, colorful collection of paintings by noted artist John Carroll Doyle depicting blues and jazz musicians is on display throughout the restaurant.
-A handsomely-crafted communal table was built by Bluffton Millworks.
-The lead interior designer was Pam Graves of Graves Construction Company.
-Popular blues and jazz artists offer live entertainment seven nights a week and a cigar bar is in the works.
+Popular blues and jazz artists offer live entertainment seven nights a week or enjoy a smoke in their TIMBUCK 2 Cigar Lounge.

 Jane Bistro & Bar